aliddell/hybridfactory/README.rst

-Once you've done that, fire up your favorite terminal emulator (PowerShell or CMD on Windows, but we recommend CMD; iTerm2 or Terminal on Mac; lots of choices if you're on Linux, but you knew that) and navigate to the base directory of the repository (it should contain ``requirements.txt``).
+Once you've done that, fire up your favorite terminal emulator (PowerShell or CMD on Windows, but we recommend CMD; iTerm2 or Terminal on Mac; lots of choices if you're on Linux, but you knew that) and navigate to the base directory of the repository (it should contain ``environment.yml``).

 On UNIX variants, type:

 .. code:: bash

-    $ conda env create -n hybridfactory -f requirements.txt Solving environment: done
+    $ conda env create -n hybridfactory -f environment.yml Solving environment: done
     Downloading and Extracting Packages
     ...